 - Nice sandals and leather goods

-- Simple, quality pieces
+- Simple, quality pieces over flashy logos

-- Skip the athletic wear outside of actual exercise
+- Athletic wear outside of actual exercise

-- Cargo shorts and sports jerseys scream tourist
+- Cargo shorts and sports jerseys

 Toiletries & Health#